-And their work has an impact: 39 percent of sellers’ agents said that staging a home greatly decreases the amount of time the home is on the market, according to NAR’s report.
+And their work has an impact that stays consistent over the years.
+According to the 2017 NAR Home Staging report, 39 percent of sellers’ agents said that staging a home greatly decreases the amount of time the home is on the market.

 Additional findings include:

 The most commonly staged spaces include the living room (83 percent), kitchen (76 percent), master bedroom (69 percent), and dining room (66 percent).